Skip to main content

 Cancer Care Delivery Research Steering Committee

 The Cancer Care Delivery Research Steering Committee (CCDRSC) was established in February 2015.
-It serves to review and prioritize cancer care delivery research concepts to be conducted through the NCI Community Oncology Research Program (NCORP) Research Base mechanism.
+It serves to evaluate and prioritize cancer care delivery research concepts to be conducted through the NCI Community Oncology Research Program (NCORP) Research Base mechanism with the ultimate goal of improving clinical outcomes and patient well-being during diagnostic, treatment, survivorship, and end-of-life care.

 Clinical Trials Planning Meetings (CTPMs)